Moosieus/blog/content/wordpress.md

 Any successor CMS would do well to either have these features built in, or maintained as first party extensions.
 This is far from an exhaustive list though.

 ## Posts, Pages, and Taxonomy
-I would almost regard WordPress' heirarchy of posts, pages, post types, categories, tags, and custom post types as a solved problem.
+I would almost regard WordPress' hierarchy of posts, pages, post types, categories, tags, and custom post types as a solved problem.
 Emulating this structure may also drive conversion among existing users.

 ## Interpreted templates and code
 **This is probably the most important bit:** I'm going to do my best here to explain why PHP has the right execution model for CMS's like WordPress - bear with me.